balupton/plant-vs-animal-products/README.md

 - [Watch Gary Yourofsky's "The Greatest Talk You'll Ever Hear" to make the connection][GaryTalk]
 - [Watch the "Earthlings" documentary to realise the full extent of the immense horror that our support of the animal industry causes][Earthlings]
 - [Watch the "Lucent" documentary to discover the horror of Australia's pig industry][Lucent]
+- [Discover what Australian animal agriculture is actually like via AussieFarms.org.au][AussieFarms]